BackHomeContact

 settings_menu.gd in the Godot script editor.
 Six responsibilities, one file.

 All of the menus were connected through a global signal bus where every UI button in the game emitted a global signal.
 If I wanted to add a new menu, I had to go to the central file and register more signals.
 The naming was unclear enough that emitting the wrong signal could wipe a player's save data, and it was not obvious from reading the code that this was even possible.
-That is the kind of architecture that works until it does not, and I got lucky that it never caused a real problem for players.
+This is an architecture that seems to work, but it caused rare situations where the menu soft-locked the game.

 global_events.gd showing the long list of signal declarations for every UI action